 [ADVERTISEMENT / PR TRIP] This is a sponsored post in cooperation with BIGDAYZ.
 This article was written by me and all opinions are 100% mine.

 Doing a kitesafari in a paradise destination has been a goal on my kitesurf bucket list for quite some time.
 I’ve always been dreaming of a warm destination with beautiful water so when Marco from Bigdayz invited me to a 1-week-luxury-safari to Egypt I was more than thrilled to join.
+To give you a quick impression right ahead, just see for yourself what it was like:

 - The Kitesurf Safari in Egypt with Bigdayz